Code-Institute-Submissions/MSP-10/TESTING.md

 * As a staff member I want to amend a current product
 * As a staff member I want to create a new product
 * As an Admin User I need to setup stripe payment service
+* As a User I want to leave feedback/review
+* As a Admin user I want to setup a "fake" facebook account
+* As a user i want to see a custom 404 page
 * As a User I want to view available subscriptions
-* As a User I want to leave feedback/review
-* As an Admin member I want to create a (fake) facebook page

 ### Exploratory Test Session Goals